arduino/docs-content/content/software/app-lab/8.integrations/1.companion-app/companion-app.md

 ![Detect Objects on Smartphone Camera](assets/mobile-example.png)

-***To stream your phone's camera feed to your UNO Q, both must be on the same network.***
+***To stream your phone's camera feed to your board, both must be on the same network.***

 ***__Note__: The video stream is delivered over HTTP on __port 4912__.
 If you're on a corporate or restricted network, make sure this port is accessible.
 The initial pairing uses a separate WebSocket connection on a dynamically assigned port.***

 ### Arduino App Lab Setup

-1. Ensure your Arduino UNO Q is powered and connected to the network.
+1. Ensure your board is powered and connected to the network.
 2. Open the Arduino App Lab on your computer.
 3. Run the **Detect Objects on Smartphone Camera** example in Arduino App Lab.
 4. The App should open automatically in the web browser.
 You can open it manually via `<board-name>.local:7000`.